-Elizabeth Prahl, Mr. Fowler's daughter, is employed by the Company as a product development & innovation director.
-Her total compensation for 2022 was \$229,634, consisting of base salary, bonus and a 401(k) matching contribution.
+Elizabeth Prahl, Mr. Fowler's daughter, is employed by the Company as a Senior Director of Data Platform and Partnership.
+Her total compensation for 2024 was \$259,064, consisting of base salary, bonus, the aggregate grant date fair value of equity awards granted to her in 2024 and a 401(k) matching contribution.